 To help you unravel some of the confusion around dietary fat, this article will dive into the questionable conclusions on fat and how you can diminish the fear around the macronutrient.
 We’ll also chat about the limitations in nutrition research and why the risks associated with fearing foods might just outweigh the risks of spreading butter on your toast.
 Trigger warning: this article will also chat about using gentle nutrition to support heart health.
 If you’re currently struggling with disordered eating, in recovery from an eating disorder, or have a tendency to want to “perfect” your diet, it’s encouraged that you work with a licensed professional such as a Registered Dietitian Nutritionist before implementing the tenth principle of Gentle Nutrition.

 Let’s start with the research

 Most food- and diet-related research is observational.
 The goal of observational research is to identify patterns in behavior (such as eating foods high in fat) and how it potentially links to various health outcomes (like the development of heart disease).
-Though helpful, there are 3 major limitations with these studies, though.
+There are some major limitations with these studies, though.
 To learn more about how to understand nutrition research and why nutrition research gets messy at times, read this artcicle.

 Systematic reviews and meta-analyses, in my opinion, provide a helpful way to draw associations in research.
 These studies examine larger bodies of evidence in comparison to only looking at one study.
 Interestingly, a 2018 review on nutrition and cardiovascular health concluded, “It is necessary to conduct more interventional studies with a higher number of cases and longer follow-up.
 To date, a lot of results obtained have produced few conclusions and sometimes, even contradictions.”